yoshiyyc/nomatem/README.md

 * Utilize JSON Server to mock a RESTful API and deployed the server on Vercel: https://github.com/yoshiyyc/nomatem-json-server-vercel
 * JSON data is categorized into posts, friends (info for language friends), and users
-* As JSON Server and Vercel only provide a mock environment and the data written in cannot be saved permanently (data will not be saved after users exit the site), there are some data pre-written in JSON database for demo purposes
+* As JSON Server and Vercel only provide a mock environment and the data written in cannot be saved permanently (data will not be saved after users exit the site), some data is pre-written in JSON database for demo purposes
 * Utilized Axios for API access